 This required course of study is part of the comprehensive, sequential Fine Arts program that begins at the elementary level and continues through high school.
 Students will acquire knowledge, understanding and appreciation of the artistic, cultural and intellectual accomplishments of our civilizations while developing skills to express personal artistic talents.
 In seventh grade, students meet with an art specialist for one full quarter.
-Our arts educators have used the New York State Education Department's publication "Learning Standards for the Arts" to design the curriculum.
+Our arts educators have used the New York State Education Department's publication "Learning Standards for the Arts" in addition to the Common Core Learning Standards to design the curriculum.

 - The elements of art with concentration on shape, space and form

 - One point perspective

 - Two point perspective

 - The principles of design with concentration on pattern, rhythm and movement to make art

-- · The use of subject matter and/or theme in art
+- The use of subject matter and/or theme in art

 - Symbolism

 - Cultural subjects

 - Personal subjects

 - · Two- and three-dimensional artwork

 - Use of a variety of art materials, processes, mediums and techniques to make works of art

 - · Cultural and Historical content in artwork

 - Twentieth Century art movements

 - Escher

 - Riley

 - Connections between the arts and other disciplines

 - Community and internet resources

+- Careers

+- Opportunities for further study in the Fine Arts

+- Community opportunities

+- Cultural institutions

+- Art Appreciation

+- Techniques of art criticism

+- Respect for the creative process

+- Local cultural institutions